www.rockingscots.co.uk

 1. We saw a reference on Flamingo West's

 catalogue to a soundtrack with Northwind featuring Fraser Speirs.
-Can this be

 right or is it separate tracks?
 Old Northwind tracks ?
 Previously